ir2pid/codingchallenges/README.md

 some of these might not clear all tests or stay within the time limit, will update with progress
 ------------------
-*This repo is only for archiving my work and doesn't have editorials and commented code for explanations*
+*This repo is only for archiving my work and doesn't have editorials or commented code for explanations*